-The common domain adaptation approaches are domain discrepancy minimization \cite{ganin2015unsupervised, long2015learning, tzeng2017adversarial}, adversarial learning \cite{chen2018road,chen2017no, hoffman18a, hoffman2016fcns, hong2018CVPR, tsai2018learning, 9897440}, entropy minimization \cite{murez2018CVPR, pan2020unsupervised, vu2019advent, zhu2017unpaired, 9874820}, self-training \cite{zou2018unsupervised}.
+The common domain adaptation approaches are domain discrepancy minimization \cite{ganin2015unsupervised, long2015learning, tzeng2017adversarial}, adversarial learning \cite{chen2018road,chen2017no, hoffman18a, hoffman2016fcns, hong2018CVPR, tsai2018learning}, entropy minimization \cite{murez2018CVPR, pan2020unsupervised, vu2019advent, zhu2017unpaired}, self-training \cite{zou2018unsupervised, Truong:CVPR:2023FREDOM, hoyer2022hrda}.
 Within this work's scope, UDA is focused on semantic segmentation, and adversarial training is the most commonly employed approach to UDA for semantic segmentation.
 The adversarial training paradigm is much like generative adversarial networks (GANs) in that they both aim to train a predictive discriminator on the domain of inputs while the segmentation network tries to fool the discriminator.
 Both the training of the adversarial step and the supervised segmentation task occur simultaneously on the source and target domains.
 The first instance of a GAN-based UDA approach to segmentation was introduced by Hoffman \etal \cite{hoffman2016fcns}.
 Later, global and class-wise adaptation learned from the application of adversarial learning on pseudo labels was presented by Chen \etal \cite{chen2017no}.
 After considering the spatial distribution difference, \cite{chen2018road} proposed a spatial-aware adaptation method to align two domains along with a target-guided distillation loss.
 A conditional generator that transforms feature maps of the source domain to better match the target domain was learned by Hong \etal \cite{hong2018CVPR}.
 Tasi \etal \cite{tsai2018learning} learned a consistency of scene layout and local context between target and source domains by using adversarial learning.
 There exist prior methods that utilize GANs to use source images to synthesize target images \cite{zhu2017unpaired, murez2018CVPR}.
 Hoffman \etal \cite{hoffman18a} presented Cycle-Consistent Adversarial Domain Adaptation which aligns at both the pixel and feature level representations.